prathamshah607/prathamshah607/README.md

 ### Some wins & creds

-- 🏆 3rd place out of 1021 teams at the AICS ICONIP CyberAI Cup 2025
+- 🏆 3rd place out of 1021 international teams at the AICS ICONIP CyberAI Cup 2025
 - 📜 NLP Specialization from DeepLearning.AI
 - 💯 Scholarships for exceptional Math and Computer Studies in high school
 - 🎤 Delegate of India at Harvard Project for Asian and International Relations (Tokyo 2025)